Woodland Improvement Grant – Restructuring Regeneration

 |Forest plan/management plan||Grant rate will be assessed based on|

-the species composition at year 20 of the whole area of the approved Forest Plan or species composition across the approved felling area covered by the felling licence within a management plan.
+the species composition at year 20 of the whole area of the approved Forest Plan or species composition across the approved felling area covered by the Felling Permission within a management plan.

 |For the UK Forestry Standard (lower rate)|